Welcome to Rally!

-This will be the first Rally for nearly half of the people attending.
-Amazingly, we have nine people who have attended each and every Rally since 1985!
-We call them the “100 Percenters.”
+This will be the first Rally for nearly 1/3 of the people attending.
 As a Rally First Timer, you will be given a special ribbon that will identify you as a First Timer, so don’t hesitate to ask for assistance onsite at the registration desk or with anyone from the conservation community who will warmly welcome you.
 Prior to Rally, feel free to email us at firstname.lastname@example.org with any questions.

 What should I bring to Rally?

 The dress code is casual.
 It is helpful to wear layered clothing as meeting room temperatures vary.
 Wear comfortable clothing and footwear − the days are long.
-Also bring: 1) backpack or tote bag, 2) travel mug or water bottle, 3) business cards for networking and 4) notebook and pen for note-taking.
+Also bring: 1) backpack or tote bag, 2) travel mug or water bottle, and 3) notebook and pen for note-taking.

 My land trust has a job opening.
 Will there be a place to announce it?